Full Trip Planning

 Please note that there are certain things we cannot do.
 Because we are not a licensed travel agency, we do not actually sell accommodation or transport tickets.
 We can, however, make accommodation bookings for you (you then pay for the accommodation directly to the hotel or ryokan upon check in or check out).
 Outside of peak travel seasons (April, mid-August and New Year’s), it’s not necessary to reserve or purchase train tickets in advance.
 However, if you wish to do so, we can work with a Japan-based licensed travel agency to make train reservations and provide train tickets in advance.

-We charge ¥20,000/US$186/€151 per hour for our services.
+We charge ¥20,000/US$186/€151 per hour for our full trip planning services.
 We record the time we spend on any inquiry closely, and we provide an invoice listing time spent on each aspect of your trip.
-Please note that we do not usually work on trip planning/consulting during April and May because this is our busiest season.
+Please note that we do not usually work on trip planning/consulting during April, May, October and November because these are our busiest seasons.
 This does NOT mean that we don’t consult on trips that take place in April or May; it means that if you would like us to help you plan a trip that will take place in April or May, please contact us well in advance of those months.

 ChrisRowthorn.com Tours vs. Other Japan Tour Operators

 A Point-for-Point Comparison